Ammonia

-Ammonia is an inorganic compound of nitrogen and hydrogen with the formula NH3|auto=1.
-A stable binary hydride, and the simplest pnictogen hydride, ammonia is a colourless gas with a distinct pungent smell.
-Biologically, it is a common nitrogenous waste, particularly among aquatic organisms, and it contributes significantly to the nutritional needs of terrestrial organisms by serving as a precursor to 45% of the world's food and fertilizers.
-Around 70% of ammonia is used to make fertilisers in various forms and composition, such as urea and Diammonium phosphate.
+Ammonia is an inorganic chemical compound of nitrogen and hydrogen with the formula NH3|auto=1.
+A stable binary hydride and the simplest pnictogen hydride, ammonia is a colourless gas with a distinctive pungent smell.
+It is widely used in fertilizers, refrigerants, explosives, cleaning agents, and is a precursor for numerous chemicals.
+Biologically, it is a common nitrogenous waste, and it contributes significantly to the nutritional needs of terrestrial organisms by serving as a precursor to fertilisers.
+Around 70% of ammonia produced industrially is used to make fertilisers in various forms and composition, such as urea and diammonium phosphate.
 Ammonia in pure form is also applied directly into the soil.